sham6573/TLOC/README.md

-An rouge-like game created with a few friends in the open-source game engine Godot.
+An 2D top-down rouge-like game created with a few friends in the open-source game engine Godot.